la2050/archive/_projects/2015/feal-la-a-sanctuary-for-the-arts.md

 project_areas:
   - East LA
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: The radio Organization(s) name(s): 'FEAL.LA '
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): 'FEAL.LA '
   Organization(s) mailing address(es): "1250 Long Beach Ave.
 Suite 103\r\nLos Angeles, CA 90021 "
   Organization(s) website(s): www.fealla.com